Kluvens/Computer-Science/Networking/application-layer.md

 - as little as one RTT for all the referenced objects for persistent connection via pipelining

 ![image](https://user-images.githubusercontent.com/95273765/196856579-99f8546b-6cc7-48ec-9b28-52ddcc146692.png)

+### Non-Persistent and Persistent Connections
+Non-persistent connection means each request/response pair be sent over a separate TCP connection;
+while persistent connection means all of the requests and their corresponding responses be sent over the same TCP connection.

+In the non-persistent connection, each TCP connection is closed after the server sends the object, the connection does not persist for other objects.
+Note that each TCP connection transports exactly one request message and one response message.
+Each object suffers a delivery delay of two RTTs - one RTT to establish the TCP connection and one RTT to request and receive an object.

+With HTTP 1.1 persistent connnections, the server leaves the TCP connnection open after sending a response.
+Subsequent requests and responses between the same client and server can be sent over the same connection.
+Moreover, multiple web pages residing on the same server can be sent from the server to the same client over a single persistent TCP connection.
+Typically, the HTTP server closes a connnection when it isn't used for a certain time.

 Web caches (proxy servers):
 - browser sends all HTTP requests to cache